Class digits, inflexions and affixes

 More (double click / tap) : O 7 14

-The programme will analyse the given word in a stem chain from the left end and in a suffix chain from the right end.
+The programme will analyze the given word in a stem chain from the left end and in a suffix chain from the right end.
 The last morpheme in a valid stem chain is a stem; it has 9 on its left and < 9 on its right.
 Suffix chains contain no morpheme with 9 on its left or right.
 An analysis consists of a valid stem chain and a fitting suffix chain.

 Greenlandic has many inflexions, and a Greenlandic stem may be expanded again and again with an affix.
 The suffix chain in a Greenlandic word is therefore often long.
 In Danish it is the stem chain that may be comparatively long.
 Greenlandic stem chains rarely contain more than one stem, and never more than two.

 All the inflexions, or their first part, can be seen as "stems" in the file i156.
 The derivatives are shown as "stems" in files i139 to i155.
 The general form starts with a ".", and below come one or more surface forms starting with a "/".
-The inflexions and affixes (as "stems") are shown in alphabetical order in the first files o (o1 to o12).
+The inflexions and affixes (as "stems") are shown in alphabetical order in the first files o (o1 to o11).
 The index file o0 is a survey; line no. N in this file is the beginning of the first line in the file oN.

 According to the preface in the third edition (1997) of Oqaatsit, this dictionary contains 718 affixes.
 But some of them are easily recognizable side forms like (4).givaa = (4).gaa and (2).givaa = (2).gaa.
 And many are combinatorial variants like [two] -givaa = -gaa and -rivaa = -raa (after q). (q + initial .g -> r as explained in [Grammar]Sounds and orthography.)
 The two affixes (4).gaa and (2).gaa therefore occur as 2*2*2 = 8 'affixes' in Oqaatsit.
 If I look away from easily recognizable side forms and combinatorial variants, I reach a number of different affixes in Oqaatsit (1997) slightly below 500.
-In the files i they are marked with a "B", as explained above.
-432 after "A" and 51 alone, giving a total of 483 affixes marked with a "B", which indicates that the affix is exemplified in Oqaatsit.
+In the files i they are marked with a "B" as explained above.
+432 are marked with a "B" after "A", and 51 with a "B" alone, giving a total of 483.
 Nearly all these affixes can be considered productive, says the supplementary volume (1998).

 Lise Lennert Olsen and Gitte Hertling (in "Grønlandsk tilhængsliste" 1988) list 432 affixes and 13 affix particles.
 The second edition (2011) gives additional 5 and some more examples.
 Most of these affixes are productive.
 I have cited nearly 200 of the examples as a supplement to the dictionaries.